Porsil/lab-boss/README.md

 ![Tracker - Senior](readme_assets/tracker_senior.png)

-- From the batches under test page a batch can be edited by users from the senior analyst group by clcking the pencil icon in the Edit column, this opens the Edit Batch form.
+- From the batches under test page a batch can be edited by users from the senior analyst group by clicking the pencil icon in the Edit column, this opens the Edit Batch form.

 ![Edit Batch](readme_assets/edit_batch.png)